 Danbury is a larger medium-sized city located in the state of Connecticut.
 With a population of 84,657 people and 15 constituent neighborhoods, Danbury is the seventh largest community in Connecticut.

-Danbury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Danbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Danbury is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Danbury who work in sales jobs (11.92%), office and administrative support (11.14%), and maintenance occupations (8.59%).

 Also of interest is that Danbury has more people living here who work in computers and math than 95% of the places in the US.